Not all herbal hair loss remedies are worth trying.

 Note: It’s believed that saw palmetto might also assist hair growth by having an anti-inflammatory effect.

-Finally, since saw palmetto is the main active ingredient in so many hair regrowth products, its effectiveness as a potential remedy for hair loss (and its potential side effects) are reviewed in the products section...
+Finally, since so many herbal hair loss remedies and products contain saw palmetto as the main active ingredient, its potential to regrow hair (as well as its potential side effects) are reviewed in the products section:

 Some herbs might help hair regrowth by boosting blood flow to the roots.